 - Capsular contracture (hardening of the layer around implants)

 - Reduced nipple sensation

 - Wound Breakdown

-The incision is usually made through the existing scar, so there should be no additional scarring, unless skin tightening (“mastopexy”) is required.
-The scars fade over time and are located in such a way as to become less noticeable as they fade.
+Since the incision for breast implant revision surgery is usually made through the existing scar, there should be no additional scarring, unless skin tightening (“mastopexy”) is required.
+Any scarring should gradually fade and are in areas that become less noticeable over time.